 There is potential for a patient receiving CAR T-cell therapy to have an overwhelming immune response (an anaphylactic reaction) to the CAR (chimeric antigen receptor) itself.
 Signs and symptoms associated with anaphylaxis include hives, facial swelling, low blood pressure and respiratory distress.
-There have been reports of acute anaphylaxis.
-Immediate treatment and thorough monitoring of this life-threatening side effect are critical for patients receiving CAR T-cell therapy.
+There have been reports of acute anaphylaxis with CAR T-cell infusion.
+Immediate treatment and thorough monitoring of this lifethreatening side effect are critical for patients receiving CAR T-cell therapy.

 B-Cell Aplasia.
 Chimeric antigen receptor T-cell therapy that targets antigens found on the surface of B cells destroys not only cancerous B cells but also normal B cells.
 Therefore, B-cell aplasia (a low number of healthy B cells or absent B cells) is an expected result of successful CD19-specific CAR T-cell treatment, and it has served as a useful indicator of ongoing CAR T-cell activity.
-This adverse effect, however, also results in the body's reduced ability to make the antibodies that protect against infection.
+This adverse effect also results in the body's reduced ability to make the antibodies that protect against infection.
 Intravenous or subcutaneous immunoglobulin replacement therapy may be given to prevent infection, especially in patients who experience recurrent or severe infections.
 B-cell depletion (loss of B cells) has been reported in nearly all patients treated with CD19-targeted CAR T cells.
 Depending on the CAR T-cell configuration, B-cell aplasia can last from months to years.
 Long-term follow-up analysis is needed to assess the late effects of B-cell aplasia.

 Infection.
 In addition to low numbers of healthy B cells (aplasia), a number of patients (20% to 40%) who receive CAR T-cell therapy may have prolonged cytopenias.
-A low number of the white blood cells, red blood cells or platelets is called a "cytopenia."
-A cytopenia can result in serious bacterial, viral or fungal infections.
-In addition, opportunistic infections (infections that occur due to a unique opportunity, such as a weakened immune system) can occur.
-As a precautionary measure, following CAR T-cell therapy, depending on the patient's blood cell count recovery, most patients will be maintained on prophylactic therapy (treatment designed to prevent an infection from occurring).
+This is when a patient has a low number of white blood cells, red blood cells or platelets.
+Cytopenia can result in serious bacterial, viral or fungal infections.
+Additionally, opportunistic infections (infections that occur due to a unique opportunity, such as a weakened immune system) can occur.
+The most common types of infections occur within the first three months following the CAR T-cell infusion are upper and lower respiratory tract infections.

+As a precautionary measure, following CAR T-cell therapy, depending on the patient's blood cell count recovery, most patients will be maintained on prophylactic antimicrobial therapy (treatment designed to prevent an infection from occurring).